poult-lab/daily-word/english_words_ learning.md

 [noun] The police think the videotape may hold some vital clues to the identity of the killer.

 "an object, a piece of evidence or some information that helps the police solve a crime"

+13.shrug  [ʃrʌɡ]

+[verb] Sam shrugged and said nothing.

+"to raise your shoulders and then drop them to show that you do not know or care about sth"

+14.perception  [pəˈsepʃn]

+[noun] {formal or technical} our perception of reality. "the way you notice things, especially with the senses" "感知"

+[n] She showed great perception in her assessment of the family situation.

+"the ability to understand the true nature of sth"

+[n] a **campaign** to change public perception of the police.

+"an idea, a belief or an image you have as a result of how you see or understand sth"